 It is an easy enough metric to calculate, you just take your total income and divide it by your total members.
 Now, one thing to keep in mind, that as easy as that sounds, it can be a little tricky when it comes to defining what exactly a member is.

 At our gym for example, I only want to count people who are paying for Personal Training Sessions, at least 12 times a month, and unlimited.
-Any of your clients that are going less times a month, or only attending the occasional class, I would not count as you can count on their revenue to remain consistent.
+Any of your clients that are going less times a month, or only attending the occasional class, I would not count as you cannot count on their revenue to remain consistent.
 If I really want to have a true and accurate ARM metric, I would subtract any of these inconsistent members from my income.
 But this is the more complicated method of calculating and not required, maybe even a bit overkill.

 I just want to help make you aware of this method, in case you wanted to go really deep into the numbers!
 Just remember, that you don’t want to get too complicated otherwise this metric will just become another chore and it will make you more reluctant to track it.